compulim/react-chain-of-responsibility/README.md

 - Timestamp grouping look at _successors_
   - If a latter message render the timestamp, it should not render it

-### Why the middleware should return component vs. element?
+### Why the middleware would return component vs. element?

 We decided to return component, despite its complexity.

-There are multiple advantages by returning a component:
+There are several advantages when returning component:

-- We know if a request would render (return a component), or not rendered at all (return `false`/`null`/`undefined`)
+- We know if a request would render or not render a request
+  - Middleware returns component if it would render
+  - Middleware returns `false`/`null`/`undefined` if it would not render
-- Components work with hooks
+- Components works with hooks
-- Build-time and render-time are separated, this is critical to support some advanced scenarios
+- Build-time and render-time are separated, critical to support some advanced scenarios

 ### Why we call the handler "middleware"?